RILUCK/10-Days-of-Statistics-HackerRank/README.md

 # 10-Days-of-Statistics-HackerRank

+Solutions in Python to HackerRank's "10 Days of Statistics" challenge.

-hackerrank.com - Practical in Statistics
+HackeRank.com - Practical in Statistics